Geo-AID Logo

 A point is defined as a point on a Euclidean plane.
 Denoted as Point.

-Points have two fields: x and y, denoting the respective coordinate values.
-Use them carefully, though, as there are no guarantees as to what values they might be.
+Points have two methods: x and y, returning the respective coordinate values.

 Circle